5 Tips for Using Cast Iron on the Grill

 It's no secret that a grill, while powerful, isn't the most reliable means of cooking things evenly.
 Though it reaches ripping hot temperatures with ease, the nature of fire means that you can't really guarantee even heating on all areas, with hot and cold spots aplenty no matter how high you crank the heat.

 This is when cast iron comes to the rescue.
 Cast iron is known for being one of the best cooking implements for even heat retention.
 Combine that with their ability to easily withstand intense heat without damage and you have the perfect cooking vessel for an even seer every time.

 #2: Cooking Small Foods

 One of the most irritating parts of cooking on a grill is that, despite how many good things it can do and how well it can cook, it's very limited in what you're physically able to place on top of it.
 Outside of some very small grates, your grill is only made to accommodate foods of certain sizes.
-Anything smaller than that and you risk it falling through into the fire, gone forever.
+Anything smaller than that and you risk it falling through into the open fire, gone forever.